ronak-d/Shopmee.com/README.md

 - Sorting and Filtering made as a part of functionality.
 - Redux used for dispatching an action for adding To Cart.
 - Made products pages just by using Dynamic Axios using GET requests.
-- Pages made by taking glimpses
+- Pages made by taking glimpses of